 One of the most groundbreaking Panerai models is the Panerai Lab-ID Luminor 1950 Carbotech, which the brand first unveiled in 2017.
 Thanks to a combination of tantalum-based ceramic, carbon, and only four pivot points in the movement with conventional jewels, this watch won't need servicing for 50 years according to its guarantee.

-To call this impressive is an understatement.
-And we, alongside many Paneristis, are keen to see these watches live up to their promise.
+To call this impressive is an understatement and we, alongside many Paneristi, are keen to see these watches live up to their promise.

 Your Guide to Panerai Watches